 For example, you can easily add an image to the email body and it will appear on all notifications sent by this specific automation.

 From now on, your email subscribers will be notified every time that you publish a new blog post.
-This brings more visitors to your website and your email subscribers never miss any post that you publish.

 If you ever wish to come back to this page and edit the automation, you can do so by clicking on the name of automation from the automations overview page.